 Yes.
-Damage caused by hair dyes are redeemable.
+Damage caused by hair dyes is redeemable.
 Growth rate can however vary depending on the severity of the damage and the care given to it.

 How long do hair dyes last before fading?

-- Permanent hair dyes: These dyes change your hair colour by penetrating your hair strands.
+- Permanent hair dyes change your hair color by penetrating your strands.
 They can go for months without fading off.
-They can only change when another colour is used to dye the hair.
-If you’re looking for a long-lasting hair dye that will change your hair colour, permanent dyes are your best bet.
+They can only change when another color is used to dye the hair.
+If you’re looking for a long-lasting hair dye that will change your hair color, permanent dyes are your best bet.

 Can I dye my hair while pregnant?